Petite Sirah /

 The fruit source for these wines was probably what later became

 known as Petite Sirah.
-Most plantings of Petite Sirah were made
+Most plantings of Petite Sirah in California were made

 copious amounts of flavorful blends of generic "Burgundy".
 Wines